Aurellya/React-Todo-List/README.md

 ## React To do List App

 Just a simple Todolist App using React JS.
-I use neuromorphism for some of the components design.
-This is my first React App.
+I try to use neuromorphism for input text field.